openaustralia/theyvoteforyou/app/views/help/style_guide.md

 Focus on the child’s common word set of up to 5,000 words.
 This makes it easier to read and understand information quickly.

 Explain any unusual terms and keep a friendly, informative tone.
-It’s not a magazine and we won’t be using slang etc but keep the language easy to understand.
+It’s not a magazine and we won’t be using slang etc. but keep the language easy to understand.
 Remember that puns or wordplay can make the content difficult to find.

-Mostly adapted from [Writing for the web] (https://www.gov.uk/design-principles/style-guide/writing-for-the-web) and [Writing for GovUK](https://www.gov.uk/design-principles/style-guide/writing-for-govuk) licenced under the [Open Government 2.0 Licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/)
+Mostly adapted from [Writing for the web] (https://www.gov.uk/design-principles/style-guide/writing-for-the-web) and [Writing for GovUK](https://www.gov.uk/design-principles/style-guide/writing-for-govuk) licenced under the [Open Government 2.0 Licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/).